general terms and conditions

 6.1 The Service Provider shall be entitled to the copyrights related to all works protected by copyright (“Copyright”) arising during the performance of the Individual Contract.

-6.2 In the event of full payment of the amount of the Commission Fee, the Service Provider shall provide the Customer with a non-transferable, non-exclusive right of use for the Author's Work without territorial or time restrictions.
+6.2 In the event of full payment of the amount of the Commission Fee, the Service Provider shall provide the Customer with a non-transferable, non-exclusive right of use for the Author's Work for the Contractual period.
 The right of use is expressly covered by the Szjt. for all uses in accordance with

 6.3 The Service Provider warrants that the third party does not have any rights in the performance of the copyrighted protection that would impede or restrict the Customer's right of use, and the exercise of the Customer's right of use does not infringe the rights or legitimate interests of the contributor, influencer or third party.